brodydenson/LogicFlow/README.md

 1. Download the `logic_flow-v1.0.0-macos.zip` file.
 2. Extract the zip file.
-3. Run the executable.
+3. Run the executable in a terminal followed by the .lf file you want to run.

 ### Linux

 1. Download the `logic_flow-v1.0.0-linux.zip` file.
 2. Extract the zip file.
-3. Run the executable.
+3. Run the executable in a terminal followed by the .lf file you want to run.

 ### Windows

 1. Download the `logic_flow-v1.0.0-windows.zip` file.
 2. Extract the zip file.
-3. Run the executable.
+3. Run the executable in a terminal followed by the .lf file you want to run.